alex-piccione/portfolio-2025-web/.continue/rules/SASS.md

+- Use SASS
+- SASS files are in /src/styles
 - Prefer @use to @import
 - Do not use deprecated SASS functions such as `lighten()` or `darken()`.
 - Use CSS custom properties and `color-mix()` for color adjustments.